Our Homeland Movement: Foreign policy

-In foreign policy, the party advocates closer ties with Turkey, the states of the Persian Gulf, the BRICS countries, and Palestine.
+In foreign policy, the party advocates closer ties with Turkey, the Arab states of the Persian Gulf, the BRICS countries, and Palestine.
 During the Russian invasion of Ukraine, the party referred to Ukraine as an "unfriendly country" and called on it to give up territory claimed by Russia "for the sake of peace".
 They did not support sanctions against Russia and voted against Finland's and Sweden's accession to NATO.

-On 27 January 2024 Toroczkai said at a conference that the party would lay claim to a Hungarian-populated region in western Ukraine if the war led to Ukraine losing its statehood.
+During a speech at the party's annual conference in Budapest on 27 January 2024, Toroczkai stated that the party would lay claim to the region of Transcarpathia in Ukraine if the latter lost its statehood as a result of its war with Russia.
+Toroczkai had already stated in 2022, on the occasion of the National Independence Day of Poland on 11 November, that he wished for Hungary and Poland to share a border again, posting a photo taken after Hungary's invasion of Transcarpathia in 1939 in which a Pole and a Hungarian shook hands at a border post.

-The party advocates neutrality in the Israel-Palestine conflict and criticises the Fidesz government for its pro-Israel stance, with Our Homeland Movement calling for an immediate ceasefire and two-state solution, condemning the death of civilians on both sides, and describing the Israeli invasion of the Gaza Strip as a "massacre".
+The party advocates neutrality in the Israel-Palestine conflict and criticises the Fidesz government for its pro-Israel stance, with the party calling for an immediate ceasefire and two-state solution, condemning the death of civilians on both sides, and describing the Israeli invasion of the Gaza Strip as a "massacre".
 The party later invited the Ambassador of South Africa to Hungary to present its claim of Israeli genocide in Gaza at an event held at the Turkish Embassy, and advocated for designating Israeli settlers in the West Bank as terrorists.

-The movement would initiate a referendum on Hungary's withdrawal from the European Union.
-They believe that Western European multinational companies take more profits out of the country than money comes in from the EU.
-They completely reject the European Federalism.
-Instead, they prefer nationalist nation-states.
-As a result, Mi Hazánk has been described as nationalist, and hard Eurosceptic.
+Our Homeland Movement would initiate a referendum on Hungary's withdrawal from the European Union (EU).
+The party believes that Western European multinational companies take more profits out of the country than money comes in from the EU, and completely rejects the European federalism.
+Instead, it prefers nationalist nation-states, and as a result the party has been described as nationalist, as well as hard Eurosceptic.

+In 2026, Toroczkai stated he considered it a life-threatening situation for Hungarians if Maia Sandu, then President of Moldova, voted in favor of Moldova's unification with Romania.
+He asserted that Romanian nationalists were already flooding the Internet and distributing maps featuring Romania enlarged not only into Moldova but also into Hungary up until the Tisza river.
+According to Toroczkai, this could only be prevented with the help of Russia, as Russian troops were present at the time in Moldova's unrecognized breakaway region of Transnistria.